HC dismisses Adhir's petition seeking probe into Metro Dairy stake sale | Law-Order

 The state government had offered to sell its equity in Metro Dairy in May 2017 for a base price of Rs 85.43 crore, and Keventer Agro offered Rs 85.5 crore for buying it.

-NDDB sold its stake to ICICI Bank, which was then acquired by Keventer, the court was informed.
+NDDB sold its stake to ICICI Bank, which was then acquired by Keventer Agro, the court was informed.

-By acquiring the state government's stake, Keventer owned a 100 percent stake in Metro Dairy.
+By acquiring the state government's share, Keventer owned 100 per cent stake in Metro Dairy.

+Chowdhury's lawyer submitted that 47 per cent shares of Metro Dairy were sold to Keventer Agro for Rs 85.5 crores, following which the company sold 15 per cent shares to Mandala Swede SPV at Rs 170 crores.

+The counsel appearing for Keventer Agro submitted that Mandala Swede had bought shares in Keventer Agro, which has various business activities, including the dairy business, and not in Metro Dairy Ltd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)